rapid7/metasploit-framework/Nightly-Installers.md

-# Metasploit Framework Nightly Installers
+# Metasploit Framework Open Source Nightly Installers

 Metaploit framework installers are built nightly for those wanting to track the bleeding edge, or those who would like a simplified Metasploit framework setup experience.
 These packages are built for OS X, Windows and various Linux distributions, including a complete bundled Ruby environment and PostgreSQL database.
 The installers integrate with your system packaging nicely and are easy to add and remove.